skarm61/test_phongap_app/README.md

 phonegap serve
 ```

-for watching and realtime compiling coffee to js use
+for watching and realtime compiling coffee and haml use
 ```
 guard
 ```